ranai-srivastav/TactileEncoderForManipulation/README.md

 **What you can change here:**
 - Optimizer: currently SGD with momentum=0.9.
 To use Adam, edit lines ~239–244.
 - Scheduler: currently `StepLR(step_size=1, gamma=0.1)` — a single ×0.1 LR drop at `anneal_iter`.
 Edit line 245 to use cosine annealing, etc.
-- Logging frequency: `iteration % 10` at line 272 — change `10` to log more or less often.
+- Logging frequency: `iteration % 10` — change `10` to log more or less often.
-- Checkpoint metric: currently saves best by `val_acc`.
-Edit line 293 to save by `val_f1` if class imbalance is a concern.
+- Checkpoints: every 10 iterations, `model_latest.pt` is saved (rolling — previous deleted) and both it and `best_model.pt` are uploaded to W&B. `best_model.pt` is only written when DRS is active and `val_f1` improves, so it is never a trivial all-negative solution.

 ---